 A High Efficiency Particulate Air (HEPA) filter describes a type of filter designed to meet efficiency and air purification quality levels set by the United States Department of Energy.
 These filters are made of a very dense fiber-like material.

-The efficiency refers how many particles it can trap and remove from a purifier’s airflow that enters it.
+A filter’s efficiency refers how many particles it can trap and remove from the airflow that passes through it.
 At 99.97%, for every 10,000 particles flowing into it only about 3 escape.

-The good news is that because the High Efficiency Particulate Air (HEPA) standard exists if you’re careful when selecting a product you can be absolutely sure of its performance.
+The good news is that because the High Efficiency Particulate Air (HEPA) standard exists when selecting a product you can be absolutely sure of its performance.

 HEPA-type vs. true HEPA explained